associate Professor, College of health sciences, Education and Rehabilitation

 Role at Salus University:

-- Assistant Professor, Professional Preparation Program for Children with Visual Impairments & Multiple Disabilities
+- Associate Professor, Professional Preparation Program for Children with Visual Impairments & Multiple Disabilities

 - NLCSD Project Co-Director, National Leadership Consortium for Sensory Disabilities